ryanorsinger/intro-to-machine-learning-workshop/agenda.md

             - Polya

 ## Announcements
-- 10 minute break at 10:10am
+- Short break ~ 11am
-- Lunch will be around 11:45am
+- Lunch ~ 12pm
+- More Machine Learning after lunch!

 ## Agenda for the day
 0. Before we start the workshop,
     - Get yourself a handout
-    - Connect your WiFi to Codeup_Guest, the password is codeupguest
+    - Connect your WiFi to:
     - Create yourself an account on Kaggle.com

-1. Overview of Data Science, 10 minute break around 10:15am
+1. Overview of Data Science and Machine Learning

 2. Descriptive stats and visualization intro